CatherineTaylorCT/portfolio/CRISPRi screen for GBM internship at Milner Theraputics/README.md

+## The HTML document can be accessed via this link- https://rpubs.com/CT27/1344732

 ## qPCR validation of ATM-targeting CRISPRi in a GBM ClonoScreen3D workflow
 Author: Catherine Taylor (8-week internship, Milner Therapeutics Institute, University of Cambridge)
 Supervisor: Sukjun (Jun) Lee